fawad-khan-1/TrafficLightEET3350/README.md

 # Arduino Traffic Intersection Controller

 This project implements a traffic intersection controller using an Arduino Uno, LEDs, and push-button inputs.

-It was originally developed as part of a university embedded systems course.
+The project is an Arduino port of a traffic intersection controller that I originally developed using a Texas Instruments TM4C123G microcontroller as part of a university embedded-systems laboratory assignment.

-The system models north-south traffic, east-west traffic, and a pedestrian crossing.
-The controller responds to traffic and pedestrian requests and executes the appropriate traffic-light sequence.

-The completed project was implemented and tested on physical Arduino hardware.
+The original TM4C123G version used direct register-level programming and hexadecimal register values.
+I later adapted the traffic-control logic to the Arduino platform and implemented and tested the Arduino version on physical hardware.

 ## Project Features

 - Arduino Uno microcontroller
+- Arduino C/C++
 - North-south traffic-light control
 - East-west traffic-light control
 - Pedestrian crossing sequence
 - Push-button traffic and pedestrian inputs
 - Red, yellow, and green LED outputs
-- Embedded C/C++ programming
 - Physical breadboard implementation
 - Hardware testing